troemanes/Dungeon-Warrior-Readme/README.md

 ---

 <h2 align="center">🚀 Future Updates</h2>

+<h2 align="start"><strong>Interactive Story</strong></h2>
+<p align="start">In this mode, the warrior embarks on a single-player journey, diving into an immersive story.
+Along the way, they make choices and decisions that shape and alter their own unique story.
+Experience the sometimes frightening, sometimes thrilling narrative of this world interactively, as you carve your path through the adventure.</p>

 <h2 align="start"><strong>Deep Dungeon</strong></h2>
 <p align="start">A new challenging dungeon featuring the most powerful and unique monsters.
 These monsters will increase in strength with each rank, offering a total of 20-21 monsters.
-Prepare yourself for a fierce battle!</p>
+Prepare yourself for a fierce battle.</p>

 <h2 align="start"><strong>Turn-based Combat</strong></h2>
 <p align="start">A turn-based battle system will be introduced with unique mechanics.
 Each item will have its own abilities tailored for this dungeon, adding more strategy to every encounter.</p>